Soraya Jadué

-Soraya Jadué (born 5 February 1975, in Valdivia, Chile) is a Chilean rower.
+Soraya Jadué (born 5 February 1975) is a Chilean rower.
 She competed in the women's single sculls event at the 2000 Summer Olympics in Sydney, 2004 Summer Olympics in Athens, and the 2008 Summer Olympics in Beijing.
 She was also the national flag bearer in the 2008 Olympic closing ceremony.

-Jadué was honoured by the mayor of Valdivia, Omar Sabat, as she retired from the sport in 2015.
-She had won the bronze medal at the Pan-American games in Toronto.
+Jadué was honoured by the Mayor of Valdivia, Omar Sabat, as she retired from the sport in 2015.
+She had won the bronze medal at the 2015 Pan American Games in Toronto.